MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### IT Admin Feature Checklist - Insider

-✔️ If you'd like to allow launching another app from a single app Kiosk (such as settings) check out the new [single app kiosk policy for launching other apps](#single-app-kiosk-policy-for-launching-other-apps).<br>
+✔️ If you'd like to allow launching another app from a single app Kiosk (such as settings) check out the new [single app kiosk policy for launching other apps](#single-app-kiosk-policy-for-launching-other-apps).
-✔️ If you use your HoloLens devices in a location that has dynamic movement, consider setting these new [Moving Platform Mode MDM policies](#moving-platform-mode-mdm-policies).

 ### Color-blind mode